 By Pamela Blauvelt

-Scattered throughout this display, you’ll also get glimpses of the 18 other firefly species located within the park, one of note, a deadly copycat species that mimics the synchronous firefly’s flashes to lure in a mate only to consume them.
+The females stay on or close to the ground during this display, responding with a quick double flash as a response to the males.
+Scattered throughout this display, you’ll also get glimpses of the 18 other firefly species located within the park.
+One of note is a deadly copycat species that mimics the synchronous firefly’s flashes to lure in a mate, only to consume them.

 We spoke with many steadfast lottery applicants who waited more than five years to be selected.
-If you’re one of the lucky lottery winners, our best advice is to share the experience with family and friends, meet a few new friends on the way, and when the show starts, just sit back, relax, and take in the magic.
+If you’re one of the lucky lottery winners, our best advice is to share the experience with family and friends, meet a few new friends on the way, and, when the show starts, just sit back, relax, and take in the magic.